chili-chips-ba/openXC7-TetriSaraj/README.md

 **<h3> FPGA Build Process </h3>**
 The tool required for the FPGA build process can be downloaded from the link: https://github.com/openXC7/toolchain-installer

 The "openXC7/toolchain-installer" is a GitHub repository that offers a convenient and automated solution for installing the toolchain required for Xilinx 7-series FPGA development.
 This toolchain installer is designed to streamline the setup process and facilitate FPGA design projects.
+Repository contains scripts and configuration files that fetch and install the necessary tools, such as synthesis tools, simulation tools, and programming utilities.
+By automating the installation process, developers can save time and effort, ensuring a smoother toolchain setup.

 The installation of tools consists of just **one command**!
 To use these tools, Linux with the **Ubuntu** distribution is required.

 If you are not using a Linux system with the **Ubuntu** distribution on your computer, we recommend using Windows Subsystem for Linux (WSL) as an alternative solution.

-Repository contains scripts and configuration files that fetch and install the necessary tools, such as synthesis tools, simulation tools, and programming utilities.
-By automating the installation process, developers can save time and effort, ensuring a smoother and more consistent toolchain setup across different development environments.

-**<h3> Linux Environment Setup and .hex File Generation </h3>** In order to generate the _.hex_ file, you need to have a Linux system with Ubuntu/Debian distribution and the **Python** package installed.
-To prepare the environment for this process, follow these steps:

-- Download the project from GitHub and copy it to the desired folder.
-If you are using WSL, grant permissions to the subfolder where you want to copy the project by setting the current directory to the parent folder and using command: `chmod 777 name_of_subfolder/`.
-So, it would look like this: `root@DESKTOP:/name_of_parent_folder# chmod 777 name_of_subfolder/
+The installation of WSL is very simple, so follow the steps below:
+- Open Windows Power Shell.
+- Enter command: `wsl --install Ubuntu`.
+After the installation process, WSL starts automatically.

+The further procedure is identical whether you have WSL or an Ubuntu distribution of Linux on your computer.
+In case you are launching WSL, use the command `wsl` through Windows PowerShell.
+As WSL starts automatically after installation, you can proceed directly with the following steps:
+- Install openXC7 tool using: `wget -qO - https://raw.githubusercontent.com/kintex-chatter/toolchain-installer/main/toolchain-installer.sh | bash`
+- Download demo projects along with the chip database using (we recommend downloading it to _/home/username_): `git clone https://github.com/openXC7/demo-projects`
+- Download _TetriSaraj_ project from GitHub into demo projects folder (_/demo-projects_) using: `git clone https://github.com/chili-chips-ba/openXC7-TetriSaraj
   `

-- Install the gcc package using the command: `apt install gcc-riscv64-unknown-elf`
+- To install the "make" tool, use the following command: `sudo apt install make`

-- Install Python on your Linux distribution.

-By following these steps, your environment will be ready for process of generating _.hex_ file.
+- To install GCC package, first use: `sudo apt update`, and then: `sudo apt install gcc-riscv64-unknown-elf`

+Now you need to install Python package using the following commands:
+- `sudo apt install software-properties-common`
+- `sudo add-apt-repository ppa:deadsnakes/ppa`
+- `sudo apt update`
+- `sudo apt install python3.8`
+- `python3 --version`
+- `sudo apt install python-is-python3`

 To generate _.hex_ file, follow steps below:
 - Set the current directory to the project folder: _/openXC7-TetriSaraj-main_
 - To delete previously generated files, use the command: `make clean_fw`